 The faculty of the AAMW Graduate Group features an extraordinary array of distinguished scholars who represent virtually every major area in the study of antiquity.
 Most of the faculty are drawn from four departments in Penn's School of Arts and Sciences: Classical Studies, History of Art, Anthropology, and Near Eastern Languages and Civilizations, although the resources of the Graduate School of Design, the Center for Ancient Studies, the Department of Religious Studies, and the Center for Advanced Judaic Studies are frequently utilized as well.
 AAMW students also have the opportunity to take courses at Bryn Mawr, Princeton, and Temple University, which form part of a regional academic consortium with Penn.

-Sarah Beckmann, Peter Cobb, Sophie Crawford-Waters, Lara Fabian, Nurith Goshen, Sam Holzman, Daira Nocera, Steve Renette, and Anna Sitz published articles on their research in 2015, and others have forthcoming articles.
-Nearly all AAMW students presented their work at conferences around the world.
-Steve Renette co-organized conference sessions on identity formation in peripheral contexts, and cultural heritage in the eastern Mediterranean and Middle East.
+Sophie Crawford Waters, Lara Fabian, Reed Goodman, Nurith Goshen, Sam Holzman, Daira Nocera, Steve Renette, and Anna Sitz published articles on their research in 2016, and others have forthcoming articles.
+Nearly all AAMW students presented their work at conferences around the world, including meetings of the Archaeological Institute of America (AIA), the American Schools of Oriental Research (ASOR), the International Congresses on the Archaeology of the Ancient Near East (ICAANE), the Byzantine Studies Conference, the Rencontre Assyriologique Internationale, the Classical Association of the Middle West and South, and many others.